aws-samples/amazon-pinpoint-lex-bot/misc/ReInvent2019.md

 ## Amazon Pinpoint-Lex Bot: ReInvent 2019
-Materials for the 2019 re:Invent Pinpoint Builder Session - Build and Deploy Your Own 2 Way Text Chatbot for re:Invent 2019
+Materials for the 2019 re:Invent Pinpoint Builder Session - Build and Deploy Your Own 2 Way Text Chatbot for re:Invent 2019.
+Use https://github.com/Mottie/GitHub-userscripts/wiki/GitHub-copy-code-snippet to quickly copy the code.

 ## License Summary
 This sample code and flow is made available under Open Source - MIT No Attribution License (MIT-0).
 See the [LICENSE](../LICENSE) file.